RajarshiRoychoudhury/apertium/README.md

 * Morphological analysis of Bengali and English
 * Part-of-speech tagging of Bengali and English (under development)

-For information on the latter two points, see subheading "For more information" below
 Files and data
 ===============================================================================